-Our priority in the next reporting period is to complete the remaining tasks and commit the associated software to the CSSR4Africa GitHub repository.
+Our priority in the next reporting period is to complete the remaining tasks that were planned for completion in the current period.

-Task 3.5 System Integration and Quality Assurance Task 4.2.1 Person Detection and Localization Task 4.2.2 Face & Mutual Gaze Detection and Localization Task 4.2.3 Sound Detection and Localization Task 4.2.4 Robot Localization Task 4.3.2 Speech Event Task 5.4.2 Robot Mission Language (being undertaken by CMU-Africa in lieu of Wits) Task 5.5.2.1 English Text to Speech Conversion (being undertaken by CMU-Africa in lieu of Wits) Task 5.5.2.4 Integrated Text to Speech Conversion (being undertaken by CMU-Africa in lieu of Wits) Task 5.5.2.3 Kinyarwanda Text to Speech Conversion Task 5.5.3 Environment Map Generation Task 5.5.4 Robot Navigation
+- Task 1.2 Rwandan Cultural Knowledge Survey: complete D1.2 by adding the results of the survey. - Task 4.2.1 Person Detection and Localization. - Task 4.2.2 Face and Eye Detection and Localization. - Task 4.2.3Sound Detection and Localization. - Task 4.2.4 Robot Localization. - Task 4.3.2 Speech Event. - Task 5.2 Animate Behavior Subsystem. - Task 5.5.2.3 Kinyarwanda Text to Speech Conversion. - Task 5.5.3 Environment Map Generation.